List of highest-grossing films in Romania: Highest-grossing Romanian films

 This is the list of highest-grossing Romanian films.
 Child's Pose is the first Romanian film to surpass the 1 million lei mark, Selfie 69 is the first romanian film to surpass the 2 million lei mark, Moromete Family: On the Edge of Time is the first romanian film to surpass the 3 million lei mark, Oh, Ramona! is the first romanian film to surpass the 4 and 5 lei marks, 5Gang: A Different Kind of Christmas is the first romanian film to surpass the 6 million lei mark, and Miami Bici is the first romanian film to surpass the 7, 8, 9 and 10 million lei marks, Teambuilding is the first romanian film to surpass 20 million lei mark.
-2023 & 2024 are the most represented years with 5 films each.
-Nine of this films are in the Top 50 Romania's highest-grossing films.
+2024 is the most represented year with 5 films.
+Twelve of this films are in the Top 50 Romania's highest-grossing films.